quintel/documentation/docs/main/co2-biomass.md

 ### Policy in The Netherlands

 The Netherlands generally follows EU policy when it comes to sustainability.
 So, for the use of liquid biofuels binding requirements are in place.
 There are currently no obligatory sustainability criteria for solid and gaseous biomass.
-A voluntary standard, NTA 8080, is available for organizations that can demonstrate that the biomass they use is sustainable.
+A voluntary standard, NTA 8080, is available for organisations that can demonstrate that the biomass they use is sustainable.

 In the National Energy Accord (Nationaal Energieakkoord) was agreed that sustainability criteria will be formulated to encourage the use of biomass in coal-fired plants.
 It was agreed that this is done taking into account aspects such as carbon debt, ILUC and conditions for responsible forestry.
-In April concept regulation was submitted that restricts SDE+ subsidies to woody biomass that has been produced sustainably ([EZ, 2016](#references)).
+In April 2016 concept regulation was submitted that restricts SDE+ subsidies to woody biomass that has been produced sustainably ([EZ, 2016](#references)).

 ## References